nipunshaji190/mevn-todo/README.md

 Then run the test:

+  - run completeFourSteps.js in the Cypress app

-  - This is a quick smoke test, checks the full CRUD operations by creating, reading, updating and deleting 4 todo items.
+  This is a quick smoke test, checks the full CRUD operations by creating, reading, updating and deleting 4 todo items.

     cd client